Definition of Acute Disease

-(noun) A disease or condition that has a rapid onset and/or short duration, presenting with distinct symptoms; a return to preonset condition is likely.
+(noun) A disease that has a rapid onset or short duration, presenting with distinct symptoms and return to pre-onset condition is likely.

 - Plural: acute diseases

 - Acute diseases are studied in epidemiology and medical sociology.

 - Acute disease is contrasted to chronic disease.

 - Medical Sociology Resources – Books, Journals, and Helpful Links

 - Word origin of “acute” and “disease” – Online Etymology Dictionary: etymonline.com

 - Bradby, Hannah.
 2009.
 Medical Sociology: An Introduction.
 Thousand Oaks, CA: SAGE.